Caching Strategies for Framer Websites (2026)

 6. Common Pitfalls with Caching in Framer

-Even with a well-optimised caching setup, certain mistakes can negatively impact performance.
+Even with a well-optimized caching setup, certain mistakes can negatively impact performance.
 Avoid these pitfalls to ensure your Framer site runs efficiently.

 6.1 Not Re-Publishing After Significant Updates